 The TCS should sit further back than a traditional saddle to allow the wither to remain weight-free.
 It goes on top of your padding, with the front edge of the saddle behind the wither.
 It will sit further back than a traditional saddle.
 When your saddle is in the right place, the billets of your saddle will be at a direct 90-degree angle with the ground.

-Please see example below of correct (left) and incorrect (right) TCS placement
+Please see example below of correct and incorrect TCS placement:

 Padding

+Padding is a question that comes up a lot for TCS users.
 There are various breeds of horses which means no two horses' backs are the same.
 This also means that no two horses' padding will be the same.
-Some cobs, for example, will have the TCS sitting directly behind with their normally very low withers.
+Some cobs, for example, will have the TCS sitting directly behind their normally very low withers.
 At the extreme other end of the scale, the Thoroughbreds, have high and sometimes long withers, not unlike the Irish draught types, and this would require shimming at the base of the wither to enable the saddle to continue bridging over the area reflecting the horses centre of gravity.

 Remember to also be mindful of your own physiology when thinking about padding; if you have a slight build, your horse may feel your seat bones as your ride, so take this into account when choosing your padding.